webbgroup/stelligent-u/05-ec2/README.md

 `
 Comes back with 16k results ^

-However built a programmatic way of changing them via:
+However built a programmatic way of changing them script:
 ```
 {
     "Stacks": [